rloomba/JavaScriptButtons/README.md

 ### Options fields
-Allow the user to choose from multiple options with the following sytax:
+Allow the user to choose from multiple options with the following syntax:

 ```
 data-option0="Color=Blue:8.00,Green:12.00,Red:10.00"